 Kate is playing hopscotch when she hears a cry of frustration from the bare hilltop near her town.
 The wind there is powerful, and the man who lives there can't escape it.
 Kate knows the solution: planting trees!
 Over years — enough years that Kate becomes a teenager and the man's beard goes grey — Kate plants trees over the steep hill, tends them, and helps them grow.
 Finally, the trees are tall enough that Kate can truly claim to have tamed the wind.
 This thoughtful story about a resourceful, determined Mighty Girl shares an important message, both about the role that trees play in making our spaces healthier and more comfortable, and about the need for long-term planning and action to keep our world green.

-Who says a farm has to be a giant property, with row upon row of plants and rolling pastures full of animals?
-In fact, a farm can be anywhere that a caring person plants a seed and tends the resulting crop.
+A farm doesn't have to be a giant expanse, with row upon row of plants and rolling pastures full of animals; a farm can be anywhere that a caring person — or community — plants a seed and tends the resulting crop.
 In this rhyming story author Phyllis Root provides factual information about how plants grow alongside plenty of inspiration for starting your own farm — in anything from a window box to an old boot!
 G. Brian Karas' illustrations depict a diverse and vibrant group of young people working together to make their own "anywhere farms" a reality.
-It's a delightful celebration of the greening of urban spaces and the power of communities working together.